River Deerness: Route

 The River Deerness rises at a spring on the eastern edge of the town of Tow Law, close to the 950 ft contour.
 It flows along a well-defined valley for all of its length, heading in a broadly east-north-easterly direction to a point beyond Esh Winning, and then turning broadly east-south-east to reach its junction with the River Browney.
 The south bank of the river is soon wooded, and there is a small sewage treatment works which discharges into the river after about 0.6 mi.
 After it passes Low West House, set back from the river on the north bank, the south bank becomes wooded and remains so for much of its remaining course.
 An air shaft and the remains of a drift mine are the first remnants of the industrial history of the valley.
 East Hedleyhope is a small village on the north bank, and here the woodland spreads briefly to the north bank as well.
 There are two more sewage treatment works, both on the north bank, while Stanley Wood is located on the south bank, on the northern flanks of Stanley Hill.

-Hedleyhill Terrace is located on the north bank, just before the former course of the Deerness Valley Railway approaches from the south and crosses the river.
+Hedleyhill Terrace is located on the north bank, just before the former course of the Dearness Valley Railway approaches from the south and crosses the river.
 It stays close to the river for most of the rest of its course.
 The line opened in 1858 to serve the coal mines of the region, but following its closure in 1964, it has become the Deerness Valley Railway Path, part of a network of long distance walkways in the Durham area.
 The railway bridge was one of two timber trestle viaducts on the branch line, but it was demolished in 1967/68 when the track was lifted, and the path crosses the river on a low level footbridge.
 Stanley Beck joins the river from the south, having flowed around the south side of Stanley Hill, and then Wolsingham Road crosses the river at the western edge of the village of Waterhouses.
 There are the remains of several mines in the woods to the south of the river.
 The large village of Esh Winning is located on the north bank, while two tributaries, Crow Gill and Holburn Beck join from the south.
 Two footbridges carry the Deerness Valley Railway Path over a loop in the river, and Rowley Burn, which has flowed parallel to the river but further to the north, joins at the eastern end of the village.